pytorch/audio/README.md

 MACOSX_DEPLOYMENT_TARGET=10.9 CC=clang CXX=clang++ python setup.py install
 ```

-Alternatively, the build process can build SoX (and codecs such as libmad, lame and flac) statically and torchaudio can link them, by setting environment variable `BUILD_SOX=1`.
+Alternatively, the build process can build libsox and some optional codecs statically and torchaudio can link them, by setting environment variable `BUILD_SOX=1`.
-The build process will fetch and build SoX, liblame, libmad, flac before building extension.
+The build process will fetch and build libmad, lame, flac, vorbis, opus, and libsox before building extension.
+This process requires `cmake` and `pkg-config`.

 ```bash
 # Linux